-Earlier this year, we announced Delta Engine, our polymorphic query execution engine.
-Delta Engine accelerates the performance of Delta Lake for both SQL and data frame workloads through three components: an improved query optimizer, a caching layer that sits between the execution layer and the cloud object storage, and a polymorphic vectorized execution engine that’s written in C++.
-With Delta Engine, customers have observed query execution times up to 10x faster than Apache Spark 3.0.
+Earlier this year, we announced Photon Engine, our polymorphic query execution engine.
+Photon Engine accelerates the performance of Delta Lake for both SQL and data frame workloads through three components: an improved query optimizer, a caching layer that sits between the execution layer and the cloud object storage, and a polymorphic vectorized execution engine that’s written in C++.
+With Photon, customers have observed query execution times up to 10x faster than Apache Spark 3.0.

 Governance and administration

 Finally, in the Databricks SQL console, we allow admins to apply SQL data access controls (AWS, Azure) onto your tables to gain much greater control over how data in the data lake is used for analytics.
 Additionally, we provide deep visibility into the history of all executed queries, allowing you to explore the who, when, and where of each query along with the executed code to assist you in compliance and auditing.
 The query history also allows you to understand the performance of each phase of query execution to assist with troubleshooting.

 On the administrative side, you can aggregate details for query runtimes, concurrent queries, peak queued queries per hour, etc. to help you better optimize your infrastructure over time.
 You can also set controls around runtime limits to prevent bad actors and runaway queries, enqueued query limits, and more.